 We carry a large supply of a new Japanese made cleaner tape that uses the same technology that was used by the obsolete 3M BlackWatch head cleaner which is recommended in the ADAT owner/service manuals.
-As a former servicer of over 10,000 VCR's we know that this is the safest way for a consumer to clean ADAT (or VHS) record and playback heads.
-That being, concentrated dry cleaners embedded directly on normal video tape as it is no more dangerous/damaging than playing a new, regular VHS tape.
+As a former servicer of over 10,000 VCRs we know that this is the safest way for a consumer to clean ADAT (or VHS) record and playback heads.
+The secret to the safety of this head cleaner tape is concentrated dry cleaners embedded directly on normal video tape as it is no more dangerous/damaging than playing a new, regular VHS tape.

 Previously Released info (for reference only):

 As a servicer of Camcorders and VCRs since 1992 AVCR Electronics (operates TurntableNeedles.com) only recommends Scotch (consumer quality) or BLACK WATCH (industrial quality) head cleaner tapes, both made by 3M.
 These tapes are the only ones that have dry cleaners embedded onto actual video tape inside the cassette, rather than an abrasive cloth which we have seen damage or destroy costly video heads by 'snagging' the brittle head tip with the non-video tape cloth and snapping it off.
 Your VCR is only designed to have video tape run through it!

 Because 3M® head cleaners use real